kfmaurice/LoveOAS/README.md

 6. [ISerializer](Dynamite.LoveOAS/Interfaces/ISerializer.cs) serializes nodes into an object with payload and links.
 For instance the default implmentation [JsonOutputSerializer](Dynamite.LoveOAS/Discovery/JsonOutputSerializer.cs) serializes to JSON.
 7. [IOrchestrator](Dynamite.LoveOAS/Interfaces/IOrchestrator.cs) uses all the other interfaces to make the process work from reflection to serialization.

+Note that ``IAuthorization`` and ``IRouteSelector`` are set on each request that reaches the filter since they depend on values of the context.
+Take a look at the method ``SetDefault`` in the filter for the details.
+This method can be overriden to implement another behavior.

 ## Code Documentation

 ## Future Work
+Here are some features that I'll be developing in the near future (I hope).
+Feel free to help :-)
+1. Return link with value i.e. "http://url.com/api/people/1" instead of "http://url.com/api/people/{id}".
+This should be configurable through settings to make the two options possible.
+2. Publish the "Self" link automatically and make it configurable too.
+3.
 ## License

 Licensed under MIT.